 About suspended accounts

-In order to maintain a safe environment for users on Twitter, we may suspend accounts that violate the Twitter Rules.
-Common reasons for suspension may include:
+We’re committed to moderating the public conversation and creating a safe environment for everyone on Twitter.
+We may suspend accounts that violate the Twitter Rules.

-Spam: Most of the accounts we suspend are suspended because they are spammy, or just plain fake, and they introduce security risks for Twitter and all of our users.
+Spam: Most of the accounts we suspend are suspended because they are spammy, or just plain fake, and they introduce security risks for Twitter and for everyone using Twitter.
 These types of accounts are against our Twitter Rules.
-Unfortunately, sometimes a real person’s account gets suspended by mistake, and in those cases we’ll work with the person to make sure the account is unsuspended.
+Sometimes a real person’s account gets suspended by mistake, and in those cases we’ll work with the person to make sure the account is unsuspended.

 Account security at risk: If we suspect an account has been hacked or compromised, we may suspend it until it can be secured and restored to the account owner in order to reduce potentially malicious activity caused by the compromise.

-You may be able to unsuspend your own account.
+Take steps to unsuspend your account.
 If you log in and see prompts that ask you to provide your phone number or confirm your email address, follow the instructions to get your account unsuspended.

 Are you seeing a message that your account is locked?
 Your account may also be temporarily disabled in response to reports of spammy or abusive behavior.
 For example, you may be prevented from Tweeting from your account for a specific period of time or you may be asked to verify certain information about yourself before proceeding.
 Get help unlocking your account.